xephora/Threat-Remediation-Scripts/Manual_Scripts/Investigation/readme.md

 - Disk enumeration now includes both logical disks and image disks (mounted ISOs), offering complete paths when available.

 ### Update to WinInspect_v4 (05-31-2023)
 - For computers that do not have chrome installed, the WinInspect was breaking when enumerating history files.
 I added a check if the chrome directory exists.
-Small QoL imporvement.
+Small QoL improvement.
 - WinInspect_v3 will be decommissioned.

 ### Update to WinInspect_v4 (12-29-2023)